kdoul/helm-exercise/README.md

 If all goes well, you will see the import success window.
 You can now close this window.
  <img width="1518" alt="Screenshot 2025-02-06 at 00 20 25" src="https://github.com/user-attachments/assets/d3387580-0dfb-47b4-9864-ff2933afcb13" />

- Now, you can login to the website using the default user.
+ Now, you can log in to the website using the default user.
 First, navigate to https://website.local/ which should immediately redirect you to the Keycloak sign-in page.
  <img width="1201" alt="Screenshot 2025-02-06 at 00 22 07" src="https://github.com/user-attachments/assets/e3a3c51c-64f0-4d06-960c-f910ba44b93b" />
 Then, you should see this window with the note: isAuthenticated: true.
  <img width="1201" alt="Screenshot 2025-02-06 at 00 22 13" src="https://github.com/user-attachments/assets/ed8444aa-e00e-41f9-ad57-fb4828092ad2" />